eugenezhi/github-followers/README.md

 A page with a form for searching user data and followers by GitHub username.
 The user's GitHub username, number of subscribers, and avatar of the user's subscribers are displayed for the user found.

 Because some users (e.g. taylorotwell, etc.) have many thousands of subscribers, GitHub only returns a portion of the subscribers on each request.
-Added a “Load More” button, which when clicked receives the next portion of subscribers.
+Added a “Load more” button, when clicked it receives another portion of followers.
 This button persists until there are no more subscriber pages to receive.

 Information on the GitHub API is available [here](https://docs.github.com/en/rest?apiVersion=2022-11-28).